Guest Curator: Roger White, Smithsonian, National Museum of American History

 Our AACA Museum collection contains 3 Tucker Automobiles – did you know that Preston Tucker was very focused on safety when creating these innovative vehicles?

-The Road to Safer Cars coming to AACA Museum May 18 – October 14, 2018.
+The Road to Safer Cars exhibit is being created for AACA Museum for summer of 2019.
 Guest Curator: Roger White, Smithsonian, National Museum of American History.